Good habits for dental health | HealthDiscovery.org

 Social Deputy.
 Volunteer.

 Promoter of all things just.
 Child advocate.
 Award winner.
-Dina is the co-founder of HealthDiscovery.org and a committed member of the Gloucester County Women’s Club.
-She currently serves as Director of Marketing and CARES Program at Corporate Synergies, a leading national employee benefits provider and also retains her real estate license in NJ.
-With a passion for community engagement and advocacy, Dina has made a lasting impact through her work in both corporate and nonprofit sectors.
-A retired foster parent, she is dedicated to supporting children’s rights and well-being.
-Her work continues to reflect her commitment to making a positive difference in the lives of others.
+Dina is the co-founder of HealthDiscovery.org and a committed member of the Gloucester County Women’s Club, installed as 2nd VP in 2026.
+She currently serves as Director of Marketing and CARES Program at Corporate Synergies and also retains her real estate license in NJ.
+With a passion for community engagement and advocacy, Dina is a retired foster parent, dedicated to supporting children’s rights and well-being.
+Her work continues to reflect her commitment to mentoring and making a positive difference in the lives of others.

 Read more about